badewen/GTProxy/README.md

 ## Supported Platforms
 - [Windows](https://www.microsoft.com/en-us/windows).
 Tested with Windows 7, 8, 10 and 11.
 - [GNU/Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html).
 Tested with Ubuntu and Arch Linux. (but who use GNU/Linux to play growtopia?)
+- [Android](https://www.android.com/).
+Support is there but has not been tested yet.

 ## Features
 - Open source and free to use.